RajDandhare/jenkins-pipeline-in-aws/README.md

 ### **Step 1 :** Creating an Instance on AWS.

+[Amazon Elastic Compute Cloud](https://aws.amazon.com/what-is/cloud-instances/) is a part of Amazon.com's cloud-computing platform, Amazon Web Services, that allows users to rent virtual computers on which to run their own computer applications.

+Amazon Web Service [EC2](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/concepts.html) (Amazon Elastic Compute Cloud), one of Amazon Web Services' most well-known services, offers businesses the ability to run applications on the public cloud.
+An EC2 instance is simply a virtual server in Amazon Web Services terminology.

 On AWS EC2 Dashboard click on Launch Instances and Enter the name for instance.
 Then Select Redhat for Quick Start and Create Key pair, as per shown in Below Figures.

 ![aws-instance-create-1.1](/../main/Pics/aws-instance-create-1.1.png) <br /><br />